shailesh2210/shailesh2210/README.md

                                                 A passionate Machine Learning Engineer from India
 -  I’m currently working on my Personal Project

--  I’m currently learning Data Science
+-  I’m currently learning Data Science and Deep Learning
 - How to reach me shaileshgaddam22@gmail.com